 Can I see what my new smile will look like?

+Thanks to our computer imaging capability, we can show you exactly what your teeth will look like with porcelain veneers before we even make the appointment.
 We design your new smile during your first visit to the office.
 Computer imaging will help determine the best shape for your new smile, from square to more round.
-A Smile Catalog can be used to assist in choosing the perfect new smile.
+From our Smile Catalog, you can choose from various options.
+Then you can see what they will look like in what we call your “trial smile.”
 Once the best smile is chosen, our lab will produce a diagnostic wax mockup for you to see and hold.
 This is the most important step in choosing a new smile.

 Porcelain Veneers Before and After